 Michelin has been on the case since 2005 when it unveiled its Tweel system.
 The Uptis is a production-ready version of the Tweel system.

-Furthermore, in 2014 Michelin made light of its new US$ 50 million plant for airless tire production.
+Furthermore, in 2014, Michelin made light of its new US$ 50 million plant for airless tire production, according to New Atlas.
 Currently, the Tweel is produced and used for non-passenger vehicles, such as in construction and farm equipment.

 For those not navigating such large vehicles, the Uptis will be just the ticket.
-Michelin further states that these airless tires won't feel any different to our current, very air-filled ones.
+Michelin further states that these airless tires won't feel any different from our current, very air-filled ones.